 - Working on the Five Pillars of the Global Plan to Improve Road Safety: The majority of the World Bank’s road projects now incorporate more than one of the five pillars of the Global Plan, including: 1) Building safe road infrastructure; 2) Developing institutional management capacity; 3) Improving road safety enforcement and education; 4) Influencing policy for improved vehicle safety laws and regulations, and 5) Providing for enhanced and more efficient post-crash care.

-As of fiscal year 2013, road safety commitments in road transport projects reached $191.1 million, a record high, and these are projected to exceed $500 million, or 13.5% of all road sector lending in FY14.
+As of fiscal year 2015, road safety commitments in transport projects stood at US$239 million, representing 5.5% of all road sector lending in FY15.
+In FY14, we hit a record high of $411 million.
+And, in FY15, for the first time ever, 100% or World Bank road transport project had a road safety component.
+Africa region, also for the first time ever, actually lead the way in road safety commitments (about $81 million) in FY15 as well.
 The Bank will continue expanding its road safety knowledge, lending, and interventions, as it remains committed to the global road safety agenda beyond the U.N.
 Decade of Action.

 With continued funding support, well designed and implemented interventions, and through the efforts of the World Bank, its donors, partners, and client countries, the road ahead looks much safer.